mankai-chow/FuzzifiED.jl/docs/src/index.md

 Pkg.add(url="https://github.com/FuzzifiED/FuzzifiED_jll.jl")
 Pkg.add(url="https://github.com/FuzzifiED/FuzzifiED.jl")
 ```
-- We are migrating the GitHub repositories from the personal account to the organisation account FuzzifiED.
-The old repositories will still be accessible.
-- Jupyter Notebook is highly recommended as it allows you to run Julia (and Python) just like running a Mathematica notebook. _N.b._, you may need to install the package `IJulia` by hand to use Jupyter notebook ; in Jupyter notebooks, you may need to define how many threads OpenMP uses by hand in `FuzzifiED.NumThreads`.
+- Jupyter Notebook is highly recommended as it allows you to run Julia (and Python) just like running a Mathematica notebook.
 - The package is under active development, so certain interfaces may get changed, superceded or obsolete.
 We are sorry for any possible inconvenience.
-- For the DMRG calculation, due to the change of interface in update of ITensors v0.7, now both package `ITensors` and `ITensorMPS` need to be installed.
 - The supporting Fortran code for ED is stored at the GitHub Repo at [FuzzifiED/FuzzifiED_Fortran](https://github.com/FuzzifiED/FuzzifiED_Fortran).

 ## Outline